aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

 - plain text, processed by indices `[0]`, slices `[1:5]`, and standard string methods such as `split()`, `strip()`, `join()`.

-The data collected from these file is saved in a new JSON file, `tramnetwork.json`, which is ready to be used in applications - including Labs 2 and 3.
+The data collected from these files is saved in a new JSON file, `tramnetwork.json`, which is ready to be used in applications - including Labs 2 and 3.
 The command `python3 tramdata.py init` produces this file.

 The target data structures are dictionaries, which enable efficient queries about the data.